yuftao/dotBash/README.md

 Installation

-1. clone the repo
+1.Clone the repo

 <pre>
 git clone git@github.com:yuftao/dotBash.git ~/.bash
 </pre>

-2. Work on the bash profile, the one on ubuntu is ~/.bashrc
+2.Work on the bash profile, the one on ubuntu is ~/.bashrc

    Basically the git prompt feature is based on the code from "git-aware-prompt"